thefireflyer/AutoControlG/README.md

 <h2>Usage</h2>

-You can either simply run AutoControlG.exe (on windows) or if you have python installed you can run the background.py script for hotkeys (currently only known to work on windows).
+You can either simply run AutoControlG.exe (on windows) or if you have python installed you can run the background.py script for hotkeys (currently only supports windows).

 #